5l1v3r1/procSpy/README.md

 # procSpy
+DISCLAIMER: This tool is still in VERY early stages of development.
+Please contact me on twitter @kindredsec if you have any questions/concerns/requests.
+I will continue adding onto this project for the foreseeable future.

 procSpy is a Python application that monitors user space commands being ran via /proc parsing, and records said commands in a "queriable" fashion for future investigation.
 The tool can to be utilized as both a defensive and offensive tool.

 <a href="https://asciinema.org/a/JnJgUxog92sxvsYr8dkyeZJSJ" target="_blank"><img src="https://asciinema.org/a/JnJgUxog92sxvsYr8dkyeZJSJ.svg" /></a>

+To see the utility in its most basic form, run the `python3 pyspyd.py --mode stdout` command.

 WHAT IS PROCSPY DOING?
 -------------------